-Describe graphically the organisation with the various constituent functions (modules) for different operations.
+Describe graphically the organisation’s construction with the various constituent functions (modules) for different operations.

 2.2 Time plan

-State a time plan for the activities of the infrastructure, including preparation, construction, installation, development, operation and decommissioning.
+State a time plan for the activities of the infrastructure, including preparation, construction, installation, development, operation and future phase-out/close-down.
 Attach the time plan in the form of a Gantt chart in a separate appendix.
 The Gantt chart shall include subsidiary goals and results (deliverables) for the various modules.

-Describe the infrastructure’s users and its accessibility policy.
+Describe the infrastructure’s policy for accessibility.
 If different modules have different users, please divide the information up per module.
 The Swedish Research Council will follow up the use of infrastructure based on key figures according to the Swedish Research Council’s reporting template.

 - Describe how the infrastructure is made accessible for researchers nationally and, as applicable, also internationally.
 According to the Swedish Research Council’s special terms and conditions for infrastructure grants, in the event the infrastructure offers a limited resource, accessibility shall be based on scientific quality.